Tuesday, April 30, 2019

 exactly where each of us were sitting;

-I just can’t remember a thing except
+But I can’t remember a thing, except

 what I’ve just recounted, and much